Super Easy Tips for Eco-friendly and Sustainable Travel

 here I am sitting in the Chicago Midway Airport, just casually waiting for my flight to Toronto.
-And since it has been awhile after I wrote my last lifestyle post, I thought I would kill time and write another one.
+And since it has been a while since I wrote my last lifestyle post, I thought I would kill time and write another one.
 Because I’ve been traveling these past few days, I’ve been thinking about the idea of eco-travel.
 Yes, there are ways to travel while preserving the environment, and no, it’s not difficult.
 I know some people are skeptical about it, but it truly is not that difficult.
 And just like every change in life, we can start by doing baby steps.
 So, I’ve been compiling a few ways that contribute to eco-travel, and some are specifically for women (since I, myself, am a woman).
 Here they are:

 1. Bring your own

 One of the things that we produce during our travels is waste.
 We eat and drink on the road, so it is most likely that we will consume and then throw away whatever trash is left over.
 So, why not bring our own?
 I’m not just talking about water bottles, but also your eating utensils and drinking straws.
-When I travel, I always bring my grocery bag, one-liter water bottle, a spoon, chopsticks and my drinking straw.
+When I travel, I always bring my grocery bag, a one-liter water bottle, a spoon, chopsticks, and my drinking straw.
 By doing so, I can avoid buying plastic bags, water bottles, plastic utensils and using plastic straws.

-2. Do not over pack!
+2. Do not over-pack!

 The one mistake that I did in the past was over-packing.
 Little did I know that the more a plane weighs, the more carbon emission it produces.
 What does that mean?
 It means that if every passenger can avoid over-packing their luggage, they can reduce the carbon emission of that plane.
 After learning this information, I decided to pack only the things I needed.
 In February 2016, I went on a two-week trip to India with just a carry-on, and in the end, it actually made my trip a lot easier.
 So, let’s pack wisely!
 (Check out my packing hacks video here!)